Learned Scalable Video Coding For Humans and Machines: Introduction

-The proposed system differs from~\cite{hyomin_svc} in several ways.
-First,~\cite{hyomin_svc} is a hybrid codec that incorporates both DNN-based and conventional handcrafted video coding tools, while the system presented in this paper is an end-to-end learned codec.
-Second,~\cite{hyomin_svc} used only intra-coding in the base layer, while our proposed system utilizes inter-frame coding for both the base and enhancement layers.
-Third,~\cite{hyomin_svc} employed conventional residual inter-frame coding in the enhancement layer, while our proposed codec is built upon conditional coding, which is theoretically more efficient.
-Finally,~\cite{hyomin_svc} used YOLOv3~\cite{yolo3} for object detection in the base layer while our codec uses the more recent YOLOv5~\cite{yolo5}.
+We motivate our codec design by analyzing the efficiency of lossy conditional coding compared to lossy residual coding.
+In Section \ref{sec:motivation}, we present rate-distortion analysis of lossy conditional coding.
+To our knowledge, such analysis has not been presented in the video coding literature thus far.
+Our proposed scalable video coding system consists of two layers: a base layer and an enhancement layer.
+For the base layer, we leveraged our previous work presented in \cite{lccm}.
+For the enhancement layer, we incorporated some modules from the codec introduced in~\cite{dcvc_tcm} and added a novel feature extraction and fusion model, as well as a new entropy model, to enable efficient coding of the enhancement layer conditioned on the base layer.

+After building a compression system on the principles of conditional coding, we performed extensive experiments to assess its performance.
 Our experiments on four standard video datasets demonstrate that the base layer of the proposed system outperforms state-of-the-art conventional and learned video codecs in coding for object detection, while the enhancement layer provides comparable performance for human viewing to those obtained by the existing codecs.
+In fact, our proposed codec serves as a practical demonstration of the effectiveness of conditional coding.
 The proposed codec is well suited for applications where automated machine vision needs to run continuously while human viewing is needed occasionally, which we demonstrate through break-even analysis.

 This paper is organized as follows.
-We first provide our motivation for using the concept of conditional coding for our codec design in Section \ref{sec:motivation}.
-The proposed system is presented in Section \ref{sec:proposed}.
+We review some of the related prior work on learned video coding for humans and machines, and discuss the differences relative to our present work in Section~\ref{sec:prior_work}.
+After that, we provide a rate-distortion analysis of conditional coding in Section~\ref{sec:motivation}, which is used in our codec design.
+The proposed system is presented in Section~\ref{sec:proposed}.
 The experimental results are provided in Section \ref{sec:experiments}, and the conclusions are drawn in Section \ref{sec:conclusions}.